PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 27 - 2006 to Present

-Station 27 would go into service in 2006 and continues service today.
-It serves an area that was long neglected by service, with low call volume being cited as the reason.
+Located on NW Skyline Boulevard north of NW Thompson Road, Station 27 would go into service in 2006.
 The hills and roadways of Forest Park pose significant response issues, especially when winter weather strikes.
 As development has grown to the North, along Skyline Road, a fire station became necessary.
 It is also key to the protection of Forest Park, the largest Park in the United States located within a city boundary.
 Forest Park covers 5,200 acres.
 By comparison, Central Park in New York covers 840 acres.
+The station remains in service today.

 11212 NW St. Helens Road